Researchers

 Cease DEI Activities on CDC Awards

+14-Feb The U.S. Department of Education has sent a Dear Colleague Letter to educational institutions receiving federal funds notifying them that they must cease using race preferences and stereotypes as a factor in their admissions, hiring, promotion, compensation, scholarships, prizes, administrative support, sanctions, discipline, and beyond.
+Read more.
 23-Jan Communication posted to the Department of Education website.
 “The U.S. Department of Education has taken action to eliminate harmful Diversity, Equity, and Inclusion (DEI) initiatives, including references to them in public-facing communication channels and its associated workforce.
 These actions are in line with President Trump’s ongoing commitment to end illegal discrimination and wasteful spending across the federal government.
 They are the first step in reorienting the agency toward prioritizing meaningful learning ahead of divisive ideology in our schools.
 Following President Trump’s recent Executive Orders and initial guidance from the Office of Personnel Management (OPM), the Department removed or archived hundreds of guidance documents, reports, and training materials that include mentions of DEI from its outward-facing communication channels.
 The Department also put employees charged with leading DEI initiatives on paid administrative leave.
 These review efforts will continue as the Department works to end discrimination based on race and the use of harmful race stereotypes, both within the agency and throughout America’s education system.
 Notable actions the Department has taken include: Pursuant to OPM guidance, the Department will continue its comprehensive review of all agency programs and services to identify additional initiatives and working groups that may be advancing a divisive DEI agenda, including programs using coded or imprecise language to disguise their activity.
-Careful review of all public sites and media channels for DEI language and resources will also continue.”U.S. Department of Education Takes Action to Eliminate DEI
+Careful review of all public sites and media channels for DEI language and resources will also continue.”U.S. Department of Education Instructs Educational Institutions Receiving Federal Funds to End Racial Preferences

 Background: The Diversity & Inclusion Council was established following Executive Order 13583 under then-President Obama.
 President Trump has rescinded the Executive Orders that guide the Council and issued a new Executive Order, “Ending Radical and Wasteful Government DEI Programs and Preferencing,” that terminates groups like the Diversity & Inclusion Council.
 DEI documents issued and related actions taken by the Council have been withdrawn.